o3de/o3de.org/content/docs/userguide/particles/editor/reference-movement.md

 ---
-description: ' Use the Movement attribute in the &ALYlong; &particle-editor; to control the movement of the particle. '
+description: ' Use the Movement attribute in the Amazon Lumberyard Particle Editor to control the movement of the particle. '
 title: Movement Attribute
 ---